-The key to a good book recommendation is why you personally recommend and love this book.
-This connects with readers and gets them more interested in you and your book.
+The key to a good book recommendation is why you personally loved the book.

 The more personal, the more powerful.